 Applicants must have an advanced degree in a related field, as well as five years of experience in data and business analysis.

-Senior Data Scientist/Manufacturing Intelligence Analyst with Continental in Fort Mill– This position involves using advanced analytics and proactively using information in the manufacturing process.
-Continental, an automotive technology company, employs data scientists to improve the performance of load processes by optimizing ETLprocess design; coordinate with global operations and support team in the interface system and manufacturing; and supporting the plant user community in advanced analytics use cases.
+Senior Data Scientist/Manufacturing Intelligence Analyst with Continental in Fort Mill — This position involves advanced analytics to improve the manufacturing process.
+Continental, an automotive technology company, employs data scientists to improve the performance of load processes by optimizing ETL process design; coordinate with global operations and support team in the interface system and manufacturing; and support the plant user community in advanced analytics use cases.

-A graduate degree in data science or a related field is necessary, as is five or more years of related quantitative experience.
+A graduate degree in data science or a related field is necessary, as is five or more years of related quantitative experience.<!- mfunc feat_school ->